sofa-framework/doc/10_Getting_Started/20_Build/10_Linux.md

 2. Run **Configure**.
 A popup will ask you to specify the generator for the project.

-   - If you installed [Ninja](#optional-ninja-build-system), select "CodeBlocks - Ninja".
+   - If you installed [Ninja](#optional-ninja-build-system), select "Ninja".
-   - Otherwise, select "CodeBlocks - Unix Makefile".
+   - Otherwise, select "Unix Makefile".

 3. Choose "Specify native compilers" and press "Next"